North Carolina Community Land Trust Coalition

 By Kimberly Sanchez, CHT Executive Director

-Two weeks ago, our newly-formed North Carolina Community Land Trust Coalition held its first in-person meeting, an all-day strategic planning retreat facilitated by Armstrong McGuire.
-The Coalition is a statewide alliance of organizations utilizing the community land trust model with a goal of increasing permanently affordable housing options across our state.
+In April 2025, our newly-formed North Carolina Community Land Trust Coalition held its first in-person meeting, an all-day strategic planning retreat facilitated by Armstrong McGuire.
+We are a statewide network of community land trusts united to share resources, shape housing policy, and create homes that stay affordable for generations.
+We envision a state where neighbors unite to make housing more attainable, fueling local economies, and building more resilient communities.
 Community land trusts are a powerful solution for housing affordability that is permanently protected.
 This model stabilizes and uplifts low- to moderate-income residents and disenfranchised populations.
 Grants from the SECU Foundation and Z Smith Reynolds served as the seed funding to launch this new Coalition.

 - Asheville-Buncombe Community Land Trust